accesscode-2-1/unit-5/lessons/11 arrays.md

 <div></div>

+> :dart: **Exercise:** A **sparse array** is an array that has only a few elements set relative to its length; most elements are 0 (for numeric arrays) or `null` (for object arrays).
+A sparse array is represented more efficiently by a sequence of (index, value) pairs.
+>
+> Write a method that converts a `double[]` array into a `List<Entry>`, where `Entry` is a class you create that contains an integer index and a double value.
+This method should add an entry to the list only for items in the array that are nonzero.
+>
+> Then write a corresponding method that converts the list of entries back into an explicit array.
+>
+> Verify that a round trip through your methods returns the original array, for a variety of test cases.

+<div></div>

 > :dart: **Exercise:** Write a `Matrix` class that stores a two-dimensional mathematical matrix of `double` values.
 Accept the number of rows and columns in the constructor.
 Provide a `get(row, col)` accessor and a corresponding `set(row, col, value)`.
 Provide a `toString()` that prints matrix out in the traditional format, with "(" and ")" characters on the left and right, respectively.

 <div></div>